 Orthodontic treatment for dental conditions that are primarily cosmetic in nature or when self-esteem is the primary reason for treatment does not meet the definition of medical necessity.

-On January 1, 2014, major parts of the Affordable Care Act (ACA) will be implemented.
+On January 1, 2014, major parts of the Affordable Care Act (ACA) were implemented.
 The ACA is adding required benefits to all new health plans.
-Aetna has been certified as a Qualified Health Plan (QHP) in several states.
-As a part of the certification process Aetna will offer all 10 required Essential Health Benefits (EHB).
+Aetna has been certified as a qualified health plan (QHP) in several states.
+As a part of the certification process Aetna will offer all 10 required essential health benefits (EHB).
 One of these EHB requirements is pediatric oral services, up to age 19.
 Guided by state benchmark plans, Aetna’s medical plans with embedded pediatric dental benefits will include medically necessary orthodontia.